-- Charting your cycle for at least 3 cycles before relying on it for birth control.
+- Tracking your menstrual cycle for at least 3 cycles before relying on it for birth control.

-- Using alternative choices in your fertile window properly or consider combining a couple of options
+- Using alternative choices in your fertile window correctly or consider combining a couple of options.

-- Having your partner on board and willing to communicate throughout your entire cycle.
+- Making sure both you and your partner are fully committed to using fertility awareness and are willing to communicate throughout your entire cycle.

 What are my options during the fertile window?

-Note: Perfect use is based on proper use.
-Typical use accounts for user error.
+Note that in the following options perfect use is based on proper use; typical use accounts for user error.

 - Male Condoms: 98% perfect use, 85% typical use

 - Withdrawal: 96% perfect use, 78% typical use

 Withdrawal or the “pull out method” may be effective if your partner urinates before each round of intercourse and ejaculates far away from the vulva.
 It is important to note that some studies have shown that some men have sperm in their pre-ejaculate, making withdrawal less effective for those people.

 - Diaphragm: 84-94% effective